Sivanaque/Memory-game-v2/README.md

 You'll get your results (correct answers) at the end

 ### Credits
-Made only by me (lol) and only with PowerShell ❤
+Made with ❤ with PowerShell